In this article, we will focus on two basic questions:

 Does the Bible Condemn People Who Have Doubts about God or Jesus Christ?

-One of the most famous biblical passages dealing with doubt is the one in which the Apostle Thomas expresses unbelief about Jesus Christ being resurrected from death, despite the fact that the 10 other remaining members of the 12 Apostles told him that they had seen Jesus while he (Thomas) was not with them.
+One of the most famous biblical passages dealing with doubt is the one in which Thomas, one of Jesus Christ’s inner circle of 12 Disciples (or Apostles), expresses unbelief about Jesus being resurrected from death, despite the fact that the 10 other remaining 12 Disciples told him that they had seen Jesus while he (Thomas) was not with them.
 The report of what happened is found in John 20:24-29, which provides the following account: